dmesser/ansible-rolling-upgrade/README.md

   - python-openstackclient
   - (optionally Red Hat Satellite Server)

+### Credential management

 OpenStack credentials with appropriate access to the tenants need to be provided via [os-client-config].
 While you can put multiple cloud definitions in one file it is encouraged to use separate files for separate tenants of the same OpenStack cloud since the OpenStack dynamic inventory script will otherwise merge all instances found into a large pool.
-This
+This will lead to access problems when using the wrong SSH keys defined in the static inventory.

 SSH private keys need to be present in the openstack/ directory and named according to the tenant.

+### Package Management

 If no Red Hat Satellite Server is present call the playbooks with --skip-tags subscription.
 In this case you are responsible to provide access to packages.